splunk/public-o11y-docs/data-visualization/charts/export-and-share-charts.rst

 * To export a chart from the chart view, open the :guilabel:`Data table` tab, then select :guilabel:`Export as CSV` download icon in the table headers row on the last column.
 * To export a chart from the dashboard view, select the chart action menu (|more|) and select :guilabel:`Export chart as CSV`.

-.. note:: SLI charts can only be exported from the dashboard view.
+.. note:: You can only export SLI charts from the dashboard view.

 .. _sharing-a-chart: